bochinchero/decred-pub/dcrdex_setup.md

 ## Installation

-Once your machine is set up you will need to install the Decred CLI tools.
+Once your machine is set up we can start installing the Decred CLI tools.

 Import the Decred Release Signing Key in GnuPG.

 `gpg --keyserver pgp.mit.edu --recv-keys F516ADB7A069852C7C28A02D6D897EDF518A031D`

 Download the installer, manifest, and signature files.
+Use arm64 instead of amd64 if you are using a Raspberry Pi.

 `wget https://github.com/decred/decred-release/releases/download/v1.6.0/{dcrinstall-linux-amd64-v1.6.0,manifest-dcrinstall-v1.6.0.txt,manifest-dcrinstall-v1.6.0.txt.asc}`